pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 In this guide I will explain how to write a generic CSV Writer/Reader that will automatically pick data from the public properties of the input objects and generate a CSV file.

-Before we dive into the code let me explain what is CSV file format so we can better understand what's going on in the code.
+Before we dive into the code let me explain what is CSV file format so we have a better understading of what we are dealing with.

 ### What is a CSV file?
 A CSV file is a plain text file which holds data in table format.
 Each line is like a row in a table, and columns are seperated by a comma, hence the name comma sepeated value.